JohnAPedagogy/ProgressiveStudentHackathon/README.md

 # PSM Phase 2 - Hackathon
 The phase 2 of the Progressive Student Manager (PSM) will consist of 2 sprints
 - Sprint 1 is the re-implementation of phase 1 with addition of an authentication system
-- Sprint 2 is the development of a Student Dashboard
+- Sprint 2 is the development of the Progressive Student Manager (PSM) Progress information Dashboard

 ## Phase 2 - Technology Stack
 - Team A